jahbini/stjohnsjim/stjohnsjim/story/corporate-punisment-is-your-path-to-financial-secu.md

 className: Story
 created: '2010-12-01 17:23:35'
 lastEdited: '2010-12-01 18:04:05'
-title: 'Corporate Punisment is Your Path to Financial Secu'
+title: 'Corporate Punisment is Your Path to Financial Security'
 published: '2010-12-01 18:04:05'
+embargo: '2010-12-01 18:04:05'
 category: story
-slug: corporate-punisment-is-your-path-to-financial-secu
+slug: corporate-punisment-is-your-path-to-financial-security
 snippets: {  }
 domain: stjohnsjim.com
 hVersion: 0.1
 memberOf:
   - TAROT
-sourcePath: stjohnsjim/story/corporate-punisment-is-your-path-to-financial-secu.md
 siteHandle: stjohnsjim
 ---
 We recently had a Supreme Court decision that allows corporations to have the same rights of freedom of speech as us human citizens.